KesseNones/EcksDee-Programming-Language/README.md

 	-The EcksDee programming language started as an interpretor for a really simple Forth dialect in Programming Language Design.
 	From there, I decided to make my own programming language once I learned the basics.
-	From there I added variables, and changed function syntax lightly, making it officially its own programming language.
-Ever since more features have been added to make it even more its own language.
-The main features of the language are detailed below.
+	I added variables, and changed function syntax lightly, making it officially its own programming language.
+Ever since more features have been added to make it even more distinct.
+The main features of the language are detailed below in the Mechanics section.

 ## Mechanics:
 ### Stack Based Approach: